Hayya Hayya (Better Together)

 "Hayya Hayya (Better Together)" is a song by American singer Trinidad Cardona, Nigerian singer Davido and Qatari singer AISHA.
 It is the first single of the multi-song 2022 FIFA World Cup official soundtrack.
 The track was produced by RedOne and was released on April 1, 2022.
 The title contains the Arabic word hayyā (هيا), an interjection meaning "let's go!"

 Music video

 The music video for the song was released on April 1, 2022.
 It features Trinidad Cardona, Davido, AISHA and RedOne.

-Click here to see the FIFA official music video.